Just How Denim Jackets Became So Popular: History of the Denim Jacket

 Counterculture to Commercialization

-It was around this time that denim spiraled outwards to the public, first with the sale of blue jeans in the early ’60s and later with the debut of the “Type III” Denim Jacket from Levi Strauss & Co in 1967.
+It was around this time that denim spiraled outwards to the public.
 Though popular with many folks, it caught on most quickly with the counterculture youth of the ’60s, who donned it in defiance of their parents’ button-upped professional wear.

 As with most “cool” trends, the denim jacket eventually entered the mainstream, becoming a closet staple by the 70s and 80s.
 Artists like John Lennon and Bruce Springsteen especially popularized the look, making it accessible for rockers and blue-collar workers alike.
 By the time the early aughts rolled around, the denim jacket was an undeniably universal accessory, reproduced by everyone from Levi & Strauss to Wrangler, Calvin Klein, Tom Ford, Gucci, Dior, and more.